The Advanced Complete Make-up Artist

 In this two week course you will develop the skills learned in Basic Hair.
 You will learn more technically challenging styles such as red carpet hair, bohemian fashion looks, braids, candy floss styles, coloured extensions, hairpieces plus many more advanced techniques.
 For students who wish to pursue hair work, these classes are invaluable.

-During these two weeks you will learn the basic principles and techniques of hair cutting, from long layers to short hair cuts.
+During this week you will learn the basic principles and techniques of hair cutting on men.
 You will start on dolly heads and move onto working on real people!
-This course covers scissor over comb techniques, clippering, blowdrying, cross checking, texturizing, blending, fashion blowdrying and styling.
+This course covers scissor over comb techniques, clippering, cross checking, soldier cut, texturizing, fading and styling.
 Men’s barbering and clipper cuts, beard trimming and much more.
-Men’s barbering and clipper cuts, beard trimming, and much more – these skills are invaluable for any make-up artist pursuing a career in TV and film.
+These skills are invaluable for any make-up artist pursuing a career in TV and film, as you will often be presented with a male actor to groom, and basic barbering skills are essential.

 Building on the skills taught in casualty and character weeks, these 2 weeks fully explore in further detail the building up of a character.
 Casualty skills are developed, using a wide variety of products, and master classes from top industry experts ensure a thorough understanding of blood work, wounds, bruises, zombies etc. to a high standard.
 Project work and practice in following the brief will help in combining all the techniques to produce the make-up result required.